 The Citrus County Audubon Society offers monthly bird walks on Pepper Creek Trail from October through April (with the exception of December).

 - Elevator from visitor center to boat dock levels

 - Manual wheelchairs and adult strollers

 Concession and Restaurant

-The park's Visitor Center and main entrance is located on U.S. 19 and includes a ticket counter, boat docks, accessible restrooms and a concessionaire-operated State of Elegance Gift Shop.
-Panels inside the Visitor Center illustrate the history of the park and Homosassa area.
-An 8-minute video is available on the park's manatee rehabilitation program in the Florida Room.
-The Florida Room also features an exhibit of prints of Winslow Homer's paintings from his visits to the Homosassa area.
+The park's visitor center and main entrance is located on U.S. 19 and includes a ticket counter, boat docks, accessible restrooms and a concessionaire-operated State of Elegance Gift Shop.
+Panels inside the visitor center illustrate the history of the park and Homosassa area.
 A ramp provides accessibility to the raised platform and its displays.
-An elevator allows access from the Visitor Center level to the Boat Dock for visitors in wheelchairs or with strollers.
+An elevator allows access from the visitor center level to the boat dock for visitors in wheelchairs or with strollers.

 Pets are not allowed at Ellie Schiller Homosassa Springs Wildlife State Park because of the captive wildlife.
 The park provides kennels at the main entrance of the park on U.S. 19 for those visitors traveling with their pets.
 The kennels are self-service and free.
 Service animals are welcome where the public is normally allowed.